MaterializeInc/materialize/doc/demo.md

 After we've done that, we can run each demo independently, without needing to restart `materialized`.

-## Basic Demo
+## Basic demo

-To get data into materialized we run the `mtrlz-produce` function, which allows us to interactively put JSON blobs into materialize, according to a schema.
+To get data into materialized we run the `mtrlz-produce` function, which allows us to interactively put JSON blobs into Materialize, according to a schema.

 ```console
 $ source doc/assets/demo/utils.sh